 Prototypes only.
 The German Hetzer was influenced by the design of the Romanian Maresal.
 Put it on the shelf next to your model of the E100, Maus and Ratte!

 30 (1) (1945), Vanatorul de Care R-35/45 (Converted Renault R-35)

-The R-35 was up gunned with the Soviet 45mm L44 M1932 AT Gun and assigned to the 2nd Armoured Regiment.
+The R-35 was up gunned with the Soviet 45mm L44 M1932 Atk Gun starting in summer 1943 and being returned to the 2nd Armoured Regiment by June 1944.